Web Analytics

 }

-Our first program will not be "Hello, world!", but something more exciting: a complex software that reads two numbers from the keyboard and prints their sum to stdout.
+Our first program will not be the cliché “Hello, world!”, but something a bit more interactive: a piece of software that reads two numbers from the keyboard and elegantly prints their sum to stdout.

-Or for a more visual representation, let’s analyze 0x1220:
+Or for a more visual breakdown, let’s look at the ADD instruction 0x1220:

-Bad news, there’s no compiler.
-We will have to write programs by hand, with pen and paper (like the people in the old days).
+Bad news: we don’t have a compiler or an assembler yet.
+We will have to write our programs by hand, using pen and paper (just like the pioneers of the old days).

-The good news is we don’t need a compiler to generate a binary file that our VM can run.
-We can write a C program for that.
+The good news is that we don’t actually need a complex toolchain to generate a binary file that our VM can execute.
+We can simply write a small C “packer” for that.

-The main idea is to keep our instructions in an array (uint16_t program[]), and then use fwrite() to generate the binary file, which we can further load with ld_img().
+The idea is to store our instructions in a uint16_t array and use fwrite() to generate a binary file, which we can then load using our ld_img() function.

 #include <stdio.h>